zdrubvit/MI-PDD/README.md

 https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data
 Only the users are used by the script.
 Sessions dataset is quite big to appear here.

 submission.csv contains the final submission data - every line represents one user (defined by his id) and his probable destitation for booking.
 The bookings are in a descending order, from the most probable.
+There are only a few users, the whole file is too big.